ray-project/ray/doc/source/ray-core/ray-dashboard.rst

 .. note::

-  The metrics view required the Prometheus and Grafana setup. **See :ref:`Ray Metrics <ray-metrics>` to learn how to set up Prometheus and Grafana**.
+  The metrics view required the Prometheus and Grafana setup.
+See :ref:`Ray Metrics <ray-metrics>` to learn how to set up Prometheus and Grafana.

 The metrics view lets you view visualizations of the time series metrics emitted by Ray.